bryanjos/elixirscript-book/input.md

 # Input

-Create a file named `app.exjs`, add the following and then save it:
+Create a file named `app.exjs`, add the following and save it:

 ```elixir
 defmodule App do